ykasidit/bluez-compassion/README.md

 - Run a 'rfcomm server' (to make a wireless character device - Serial/COM port) waiting for incomming connections:
 <pre>./rfcomm -p "/my_serial_port" -n "spp" -s -C 1 -u "0x1101"</pre>

+- Connect from your rfcomm 'client' device.
+(You can use an Android device connecting via the 'Bluetooth Terminal' app.)

 Then you can type and press enter here to get it sent/shown on the remote device, type/send from the remote device to get it shown here!
 Congratulatons!
 You can now implement the above in your own scripts then redirect this stage's stdin/stdout to/from your script/program.

 NOTE: very early stage - can now read/write with stdin/stdout only... but it is already working with remote Android device connecting via the 'Bluetooth Terminal' app.
 Also the write from the stdin would have apx 1 sec delay as it's 'sleeping' if it failed to find data from stdin previously.